AlessioScarfone/Java-Digital-Signature/README.md

 # Java-Digital-Signature
 Java command line tool for digital signature with PKCS#11 token.

+For use the tool is sufficient run `signer.jar`.

 ```
 # help
 > java -jar signer.jar -h